Vikms95/codespot/README.md

 <!-- - Style user managament forms -->

-- Create error page and handle redirection when needed

 <!--
 - Create forbidden page and handle redirection when needed :if we get a Forbidden error, display the page? -->